-My husband and I had our bankruptcy discharged in March 2012.
+My husband and I had our bankruptcy discharged.
 We are still getting refusals for any type of credit we have tried to apply for, no matter how small.
 We have one credit card we have never been late on.
 It has a limit of only $1,500.00, and we have always paid it off so have not been charged any interest.
 Our denials all state “due to public record.”

 The “public record” referred to in the declination notices you received is the public record from the court showing you filed for bankruptcy.
 Bankruptcy public records remain in a credit report for up to 10 years from the filing date, seven years for Chapter 13 bankruptcies.

 The term “discharged” indicates you have completed the requirements of the bankruptcy.
 The status of the bankruptcy public record should be updated to “discharged,” but it will remain on the credit report until the specified time from the filing date has elapsed.

 Because bankruptcy indicates very high credit risk for lenders, it may be difficult or even impossible to obtain new credit for months or even years after filing.
 If you are approved for new credit while the public record remains, you likely will have to pay higher interest rates or fees.